 The MAC Control Module is connected between the host and the Tx and Rx modules.
-When enabled, the MAC Control module logic takes over the control of the following signals: TxData[7:0], TxStartFrm, TxEndFrm, TxUsedData, TxDone and TxAbort.
+When enabled, the its logic takes over the control of the following signals: TxData[7:0], TxStartFrm, TxEndFrm, TxUsedData, TxDone, and TxAbort.
 These signals are connected directly between the host and the MAC transmit and receive functions when data frames (not control frames) are transmitted or received.

-On the other hand when a host wants to send a PAUSE control frame it asserts a request signal TPauseRQ and it is up to MAC Control Module to initiate the transmission.
-In this case the above signals are not connected to the host any more.
-The MAC Control module drives the appropriate control data signals and instructs the Tx module to transmit.
+On the other hand, when a host wants to send a PAUSE control frame, it asserts a TPauseRQ request signal .
+It is then up to the MAC Control Module to initiate the transmission.
+In this case, the above signals are not connected to the host any more.
+The MAC Control Module drives the appropriate control data signals and instructs the Tx module to transmit.

 When a PAUSE control frame is received, the frame can be dropped or passed to the host, depending on the state of the PASSALL signal.
-Again TxData[7:0], TxStartFrm, TxEndFrm, TxUsedData, TxDone and TxAbort are not connected directly.
+Again TxData[7:0], TxStartFrm, TxEndFrm, TxUsedData, TxDone, and TxAbort are not connected directly.